Svinci131/data_cube_code_challenge/README.md

 In order to guarantee that this script is easily accessible, I decided to deploy via AWS Lambda.

+The number of calls allowed to the geocode api may be exceeded.

 ## Routes

 POST - /route-calculator